President & Executive Director

 Heidi is the mother of three young men with ADHD.
 She has a background in psychiatric nursing, was the Executive Director of the Canadian ADHD Resource Alliance (CADDRA), a national not-for-profit organization of the leading clinicians and researchers in ADHD in Canada and a founder of CADDAC.
 Heidi is presently the President and Executive Director of the Centre for ADHD Awareness Canada (CADDAC).
 In the past 18 years Heidi has helped educate parents, educators, medical professionals, industry, the public and government about ADHD through her presentations, conferences, advocacy work and media interviews.

-John Tucker is a trained personal and adult ADD coach in Toronto, ON, Canada and has been working in the health care field for 15 years.
-Until October of 2102 John was the Director of Government & Interprofessional Relations for the Canadian Chiropractic Association since 2001.
-Prior to his joining the chiropractic profession, John spent 25 years in education in Newfoundland as a teacher, department head and principal.
+John Tucker is presently serving as Vice-President, Research, for the HarbourFront Health Group, a national consulting group headquartered in Grand Falls, New Brunswick.
+Prior to this, John spent 25 years in education in Newfoundland as a teacher, department head, and principal.
 He focused much of his activities on advocacy and support for students who need special help or consideration.
-In 1995, John pursued graduate studies at the Ontario Institute for Studies in Education at the University of Toronto where he earned his Ph.D. in 1998.
-His primary research interest was centered on students’ transitions from high school to post secondary institutions.
+In 1995, John pursued graduate studies at the Ontario Institute for Studies in Education (OISE) at the University of Toronto where he earned his Ph.D. in 1998.
+His primary research interest was centred on students' transitions from high school to post-secondary institutions.
+John is a trained personal and adult ADD/ADHD coach in Toronto, ON, Canada.
+For decades, he has been actively interested in diet, nutrition, and research in education and health and has been working in the health care field since 1998.

-Ally Ladak is a 5 year Scarborough Hospital member, 2013 academic adjudicator, science fair judge and international professionals mentor.
+Ally Ladak was recently appointed for a third consecutive term to serve on the selection committee, 2013 academic adjudicator, Valedictorian, science fair judge, and international professionals mentor.

-He has a particular interest in health care, hospital, mental health, education, community building,housing, poverty and environment issues, as well as the services and issues of the disadvantaged.
-He has over 15 years of volunteer experience including current affiliations with Green Living Show, Luminato, 2012 Ontario summer games, Playing for keeps ambassador, The Kidney Foundation of Canada, Social Services Net, and The Arts and Culture Committee.
-Ally's interests include Technology for Learning Disabled Children, Education-related Legislation and Children's Mental Health.
+He has a particular interest in the following areas: health care; hospital care; mental health; Pharmacokinetics and Pharmacodynamics of stimulant medication in children and adolescents with ADHD; education; ADHD research; community-building, housing, poverty, and environmental issues; as well as the services and issues surrounding the disadvantaged.
+He has donated over 15 years of his time and experience, including current affiliations with Green Living Show, Jane's Walk, Toronto Community foundation, Luminato, 2012 Ontario summer games, Playing for Keeps Ambassador, The Kidney Foundation of Canada, Social Services Net, and The Arts and Culture Committee.
+Ally's interests include technology for children with learning disabilities, education-related legislation, and children's mental health.

 Ally is passionate about de-stigmatizing and removing myths surrounding ADHD.
 Interests include educating teachers on new approaches to teaching children with ADHD/ADD.
-In his role as National Vice Chair of the CADDAC Board, Ally's goals are to promote awareness and provide support to others navigating the everyday challenges of ADHD, as well as address the importance of understanding individual behaviours, tempers and learning styles of each ADHD student.
+In his role as National Vice Chair of the CADDAC Board and Education Committee, Ally's goals are to promote awareness and provide support to others navigating the everyday challenges of ADHD, as well as address the importance of understanding individual behaviours, temperaments, and the learning styles of each ADHD student.

 Shelley has an M Sc from Dalhousie University and has been working in the Healthcare industry for the past 23 years.
 She is an award winning sales and marketing professional and her roles have ranged from sales and marketing to business development in the Pharma and Medical Devices arenas.